thriveweb/cosmetic-medical/content/pages/home.md

   title: Welcome to The Cosmetic Medical Academy!
 servicesSection:
   content: >-
-    When you visit Teeth on Ferry, your smile is our top priority.
+    When you visit The Cosmetic Medical Academy, your smile is our top priority.
     Our experienced dental team is dedicated to providing you with the personalized, gentle care that you deserve.
 To help create a relaxing environment, we have screens mounted on our ceilings so that you can watch a movie or documentary whilst your  treatment is performed.
-Find our dental clinic and reviews on [www.ineedadentist.com](https://ineedadentist.com/dentist/qld/southport/teeth-ferry)
+Find our dental clinic and reviews on
+    [www.ineedadentist.com](https://ineedadentist.com/dentist/qld/southport/teeth-ferry)